Paulin-arul/Crime-Report-Dataset/README.md

 If you use this dataset in your research or analysis, please cite it as follows:

-## License

-This dataset is provided under the [license type].
-Refer to the LICENSE file for more details.

 ## Feedback

-If you have any questions, suggestions, or feedback related to the dataset, please contact [contact@email.com].
+If you have any questions, suggestions, or feedback related to the dataset, please contact paulinaruldoss@gmail.com and rpriyadharshini435@gmail.com.